scikit-hep/awkward/docs-src/how-to-math-reducing.md

 import awkward as ak
 ```

-A reducer function is a function that operates on an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) reducing its dimentions in a given axis by applying the function to the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements along this axis.
-By default `axis=None`.
-In this case the reducer function returns a scalar that is calculated over all the elements in the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html).
+A reducer function is an operation on an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) reducing its dimentions in a given axis by applying the function to the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements along this axis.
+The initial array is unchanged and a new array instance is returned.

+By default, the axis is `None`.
+In this case the reducer function returns a scalar that is calculated over all the elements in the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) as if it is a flat list.

 Product reducer
 ---------------

+Product is a result of one or more multiplications.

 [ak.prod](https://awkward-array.readthedocs.io/en/latest/_auto/ak.prod.html) returns the product of the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements over a given axis.